parthshelar-dev/stellar-population-discovery/README.md

 | KMeans       | 0.4823          |
 | DBSCAN       | 0.4060          |
 | Hierarchical | 0.4687          |

+> **Evaluation Note:** The project compares clustering behavior across different algorithms.
+K-Means and DBSCAN were trained on the full dataset (~50,000 stars), whereas Agglomerative Hierarchical Clustering was trained on a representative 10,000-star sample due to computational constraints.
+Therefore, silhouette scores should be interpreted as performance indicators within their respective experimental setups rather than perfectly one-to-one comparisons across all algorithms.

 - **KMeans** performs best due to its centroid-based nature suiting the spherical cluster structure visible in PCA space